 The clinical laboratories at the Ocean Springs Hospital and the Veterans Administration Hospital, in which the students gain their clinical laboratory experience, are recognized as extended campuses of the college.
-The college is assisted and advised by a Medical Laboratory Technology Advisory Committee composed of pathologists, medical techologists and technicians, college administrators and instructors, and other interested parties.
+The college is assisted and advised by a medical laboratory technology advisory committee composed of pathologist, medical technicians, college administrators and instructors, and other interested parties.

-Graduates of this program are eligible to take the registry examination with the American Society of Clinical Pathologists to become registered MLT's.
+Graduates of this program are eligible to take the registry examination with the council on medical education to become registered MT's.